mriscoc/fpc-markdown/README.md

        md.UnSafe := true;

-Note: you should only set this to true if you *need* to - active content can be a signficant safety/security issue.
+Note: you should only set this to true if you *need* to - active content can be a significant safety/security issue.

 Generate HTML fragments from Markdown content: